-The Commission has retained Public Financial Management, Inc., Philadelphia, Pennsylvania, and G-Entry Principle, P.C., Philadelphia, Pennsylvania, as Co-Financial Advisors with respect to the authorization and issuance of the 2015B Bonds.
+The Commission has retained Public Financial Management, Inc., Philadelphia, Pennsylvania, and G-Entry Principle, P.C., Philadelphia, Pennsylvania, as Co-Financial Advisors with respect to the authorization and issuance of the 2016 Bonds.
 The Co-Financial Advisors are not obligated to undertake or assume responsibility for, nor have they undertaken or assumed responsibility for, an independent verification of the accuracy, completeness or fairness of the information contained in this Official Statement.
 Each of the Co-Financial Advisors is an independent advisory firm and is not engaged in the business of underwriting, trading, or distributing municipal securities or other public securities.

-TRUSTEE, CALCULATION AGENT, TENDER AGENT AND PAYING AGENT
+TRUSTEE, ESCROW AGENT AND PAYING AGENT

-Wells Fargo Bank, N.A. (the "Bank"), Philadelphia, Pennsylvania, is the Trustee, Calculation Agent, Tender Agent and Paying Agent under the Subordinate Indenture, the obligations and duties of which are as described in the Subordinate Indenture.
-The Bank has not evaluated the risks, benefits or propriety of any investment in the 2015B Bonds, makes no representation, and has reached no conclusions, regarding the validity of the 2015B Bonds, the security therefor, the adequacy of the provisions for payment thereof or the tax-exempt status, as applicable, of the interest on the 2015B Bonds.
-The Bank has relied upon the opinion of Co-Bond Counsel for the validity of the 2015B Bonds and status of the interest on the 2015B Bonds as well as other matters set out in that opinion.
-Furthermore, the Bank has no oversight responsibility, and is not accountable, for the use or application by the Commission of any of the 2015B Bonds authenticated or delivered pursuant to the Subordinate Indenture or for the use or application of the proceeds of such 2015B Bonds by the Commission.
+Wells Fargo Bank, N.A. (the "Bank"), Philadelphia, Pennsylvania, is the Trustee and Paying Agent under the Subordinate Indenture, the obligations and duties of which are as described in the Subordinate Indenture.
+The Bank is also the escrow agent under the Escrow Agreements, the obligations and duties of which are described in the Escrow Agreements.
+The Bank has not evaluated the risks, benefits or propriety of any investment in the 2016 Bonds, makes no representation, and has reached no conclusions, regarding the validity of the 2016 Bonds, the investment quality of the 2016 Bonds, the security therefor, the adequacy of the provisions for payment thereof or the tax-exempt status, as applicable, of the interest on the 2016 Bonds, about all of which the Bank expresses no opinion and expressly disclaims the expertise to evaluate.
+The Bank has relied upon the opinion of Co-Bond Counsel for the validity of the 2016 Bonds and status of the interest on the 2016 Bonds as well as other matters set out in that opinion.
+Furthermore, the Bank has no oversight responsibility, and is not accountable, for the use or application by the Commission of any of the 2016 Bonds authenticated or delivered pursuant to the Subordinate Indenture or for the use or application of the proceeds of such 2016 Bonds by the Commission.

 Under the terms of the Subordinate Indenture, the Trustee is not responsible for any loss or damage resulting from any action or inaction taken in good faith in reliance upon an opinion of counsel and the Trustee is liable only for those damages caused by its gross negligence or willful misconduct.
-Under the Subordinate Indenture, the Trustee is not required to take notice, and is not deemed to have notice, of any default under the Subordinate Indenture (except with respect to failure to make debt service payments), unless a Responsible Officer of the Trustee has actual notice thereof or has been specifically notified in writing of such default by the owners of at least 25% in aggregate principal amount of the Outstanding Subordinate Indenture Bonds of any Class (as defined in Appendix C).
+Under the Subordinate Indenture, the Trustee is not required to take notice, and is not deemed to have notice, of any default under the Subordinate Indenture (except with respect to failure to make debt service payments), unless a Responsible Officer of the Trustee has actual notice thereof or has been specifically notified in writing of such default by the owners of at least 25% in aggregate principal amount of the Outstanding Subordinate Indenture Bonds of any Class (as defined in APPENDIX C).
 All notices or other instruments required by the Subordinate Indenture to be delivered to the Trustee must be delivered at the designated office of the Trustee.
 In the absence of any such notice, the Trustee may conclusively assume no Event of Default under the Subordinate Indenture exists, except as expressly stated in the Subordinate Indenture.
 The summary of the Trustee's rights, duties, obligations and immunities is not intended to be a complete summary and reference must be made to the Subordinate Indenture for a complete statement of the Trustee's rights, duties, obligations and immunities.